zfengyan/Geomatics-Smart-Citys/README.md

-This would be a collection of some (newest)interesting papers / journals, focusing on the field of Geomatics, smart cities, etc.
+This would be a collection of some (newest if possible)interesting papers / journals, focusing on the field of Geomatics-related fields (such as smart cities, etc.)

-##### Resources
+### Resources for accessing

 [Google Scholar](https://scholar.google.com/)